 Chambers has a rich history of winning awards in our specialist areas as well as individuals being recognised for excellence.
 Most recently, John Hendy QC was awarded the prestigious Lifetime Achievement Award at the UK Chambers Bar Awards 2018.
 Stuart Brittenden was named The Legal 500 UK Employment Junior of the Year 2018.

-EWHC 51 (QB), QB Division - Bella Webb, John Hendy QC
+EWHC 51 (QB), QB Division - Bella Webb, Lord Hendy QC

 Download PDF: a

 The decision of a local authority's disciplinary panel that allegations of harassment against a former employee were substantiated showed no flaw in relation to the disciplinary process, the decision reached or the articulation of that decision.
 Whilst the panel hearing the employee's subsequent appeal had acted in breach of duty by attempting to conceal the real reason for its changed membership, that breach had not made a material contribution to any discrete or discernible deterioration in the employee's psychiatric condition or health.

 The claimant (D) sought a declaration that the findings of the defendant local authority's disciplinary and appeal panels, made in the course of disciplinary proceedings against him, were reached in breach of contract.
 He also claimed damages for psychological injuries both in tort and contract.